TokenMarketNet/sto/README.rst

 Benefits
 ========

-This Python package provides a command line tool and API to manage and integrate security token functionality:
+This is a command line tool and Python library to manage and integrate security tokens:

 * Issue out new stock series